 “I need to speak English fluently in three months” – can you help me?

-I typically tell them that they shouldn’t set themselves such unrealistic goals and that I am not a miracle-worker.
+During a free consultation meeting, I typically tell them that they shouldn’t set themselves such unrealistic goals and that I am not a miracle-worker.

-I can also say that rushed attempts to learn foreign languages usually end in disappointment and abandonment.
+To be frank, rushed attempts to learn foreign languages usually end in disappointment and abandonment.

-Let us take a look at the concept of fluency and what English language learners can do to ensure that they make steady progress with the language and enjoy the language learning process.
+In this post, I assess what it means to be fluent.
+I also describe what English language learners can do to ensure that they make steady progress with the language and enjoy the language learning process.

 WHAT DOES IT MEAN TO BE “FLUENT” IN A LANGUAGE?